eschlenz/Lock-Picking-Public/LPU/Tools/EVVA ICS Flag Pick/README.md

 * [CAD STEP File](evva_ics_flag_pick.step)

 # Materials
 This pick was made out of 1.6 mm piano wire.
-You can buy a batch of different diameter piano wires from [Amazon](https://www.amazon.com/dp/B0B491L6LV?psc=1&ref=ppx_yo2ov_dt_b_product_details)https://www.amazon.com/dp/B0B491L6LV?psc=1&ref=ppx_yo2ov_dt_b_product_details.
+You can buy a batch of different diameter piano wires from [Amazon](https://www.amazon.com/dp/B0B491L6LV?psc=1&ref=ppx_yo2ov_dt_b_product_details).

 # Tools
-1. Vice or pliers to hold wire while you bend.
+1. Vise or pliers to hold wire while you bend.
 2. Wire cutters for trimming to length.
 3. Dremel
   1. Stone bit for grinding away material near the tip.
-  2. Cut off wheel for serrations (depth markers).
+  2. Cut off wheel for depth markers.
 4. Blue Dykem or Sharpie to fill in depth marker serrations.
 5. 320 and 1,000 grit sand paper to smooth rough edges.